FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

     Agent check in example

-Check in data sent by the agent to helyOS.
+Check-in data sent by the agent to helyOS.

 - **Type** = "checkin".
 - **Geometry:** JSON informing the physical geometry data of the vehicle.